nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ## Getting Started
 1. Ensure you have Java version 1.8.0_60 or later installed in your Computer.
-	> Having any Java 8 version is not enough.
-	> This app will not work with earlier versions of Java 8.
 2. Download the latest OneLine.jar from the releases tab.
 3. Copy the file to the folder you want to use as the home folder for OneLine.
 4. Double-click the file to start the app.
 The GUI should appear in a few seconds.